Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/basics/020_account-creation.en.md

 title = "Account Creation"
 slug = "account-creation"
 weight = 20
+description = "Learn how to create a new user account in BOMnipotent, manage key pairs, and use stored keys for authentication with detailed command examples."
 +++

 Most interactions with BOMnipotent require some permission.
 The sole exception is accessing data classified as {{< tlp-white >}} / {{< tlp-clear >}}.